PoisotLab/ms_networkary_classifiers/README.md

 empirical food webs (and are therefore less difficult to predict, being less imbalanced).

-## Effect of training set on performance
+## Effect of training set bias on performance

 ## Required amount of positives to get the best performance